-Both in terms of volume of work and the general weather around the country, the time of year definitely impacts how long it takes to ship a car.
+In terms of the volume of work and the general weather around the country, the time of year definitely impacts how long it takes to ship a car.

-Auto transport companies see a higher amount of transport requests from late spring through early fall than through the winter.
-With so many vehicles being transported, it is easy to find and schedule openings.
+Auto transport companies see more transport requests from late spring through early fall than through the winter.
+With so many vehicles being transported, finding and scheduling openings is easy.
 At the same time, better weather means the carriers are more likely to have clear sailing from pick-up to drop-off.

 Fewer vehicles are being moved in the winter, so fewer spots are available on the road, meaning it may take longer to schedule a transport.
 Winter also brings cold weather that makes loading and unloading more difficult, and that can bring road conditions that need greater caution, slowing down the transporters.
-Vehicle safety comes first, all the time, so our drivers will take the necessary precautions to make sure your car, truck, or SUV arrives in mint condition, even if it means a slower trip.
+Vehicle safety always comes first, so our drivers will take the necessary precautions to ensure your car, truck, or SUV arrives in mint condition, even if it means a slower trip.

 There’s also the issue of impromptu route changes.
 Whether it is due to construction that didn’t show up in route planning ahead of time, natural disasters, unexpected heavy traffic, accidents, or other “Acts of God,” all sorts of headaches can crop up.
 These can add on hours or even days, depending on severity.
 We are constantly working with drivers and other sources to minimize the potential for unseen delays.